Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Januari 2025 08.54.05 UTC
+- WIB: Jumat, 10 Januari 2025 09.57.31 UTC
-- WITA: Jumat, 10 Januari 2025 09.54.05 UTC
+- WITA: Jumat, 10 Januari 2025 10.57.31 UTC
-- WIT: Jumat, 10 Januari 2025 10.54.05 UTC
+- WIT: Jumat, 10 Januari 2025 11.57.31 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature